 Eligibility for Coverage – In order to be eligible for a TWIA policy, applicants and properties must meet certain criteria defined by the Texas Legislature

 Endorsement – A written agreement attached to a policy expanding or limiting the benefits otherwise payable under the policy.
 Also called a “rider”

 Escrow – Money placed by the insurance agent in the hands of a third party until specified conditions are met

 Expiration Date – The date on which an insurance policy expires

-First-party Claim - A claim filed by an insured against his or her own insurance policy
+First-party Claim – A claim reported by an insured against his or her own insurance policy

 House Bill 3 (HB 3) – The 82nd Texas Legislature, 1st Called Special Session, enacted House Bill 3, legislation to address issues related to the operations of TWIA, such as, create new timelines and procedures for claims handling; develop alternative dispute resolution procedures for accepted and denied claims; enable TWIA to fund certain losses resulting from a catastrophe; require TWIA to issue annual reports on specific subjects; and require TWIA to study certain issues with the Texas Department of Insurance and the Legislature to address future legislative changes to TWIA.
 HB 3 became effective on September 28, 2011

 Independent Adjuster – A person who charges a fee to the Association to adjust a claim